SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Problem Formulation

-Such MDP formulation of wireless RT integrates several inherent challenges: \begin{inparaenum} \item \textbf{Sparse Supervision/reward}: Reward signals are granted on a per-SBS basis, spanning across a sequence of decisions, leading to sparse supervision. \item \textbf{Non-differential Objective}: Wireless ray propagation is influenced not only by the locations and configurations of the Tx and Rx but also by the 3D structure and texture of the environment.
+MDP formulation of wireless RT integrates several inherent challenges: \begin{inparaenum} \item \textbf{Sparse Supervision/reward}: Reward signals are granted on receipt of each SBS, spanning across a sequence of decisions, leading to sparse supervision. \item \textbf{Non-differential Objective}: Wireless ray propagation is influenced not only by the locations and configurations of the Tx and Rx but also by the 3D structure and texture of the environment.
 Consequently, wireless RT results may not be differentiable in a 2D plane, emphasizing the need for a sequential representation-based learning approach. \item \textbf{OOD Samples in $\mathbf{S}$}: To demonstrate the generalization capabilities of the proposed model, the test environment includes novel Tx and Rx locations $\text{loc}(Tx)$, $\text{loc}(Rx)$, resulting in an extrapolated state space.
-This highlights the necessity of incorporating $F$ as an inductive bias. \end{inparaenum} SOTA method~\cite{orekondy2023winert,hoydis2023sionna} attempts to bypass such challenges by: \begin{inparaenum} \item Densifying the reward signal on a per-action basis, often introducing heuristic components and leaking information, such as ray length, during test time; \item Emitting a large number of rays ${r_\mathcal{K}}$, where $|\mathcal{K}| \gg |K|$, to explore the reward distribution in $F$ through online supervision. \end{inparaenum} These approaches incur significant computational overhead, create CPU bottlenecks, and rely on online supervision.
-In contrast, SANDWICH performs as an offline, fully GPU-trainable solution that learns wireless RT through a generative scheme.
+This highlights the necessity of incorporating $F$ as an inductive bias. \end{inparaenum}